BenCoughlan15/jobs/platform_engineer_devops.md

  - Experience working with open telemetry tools
  - Experience working with Prometheus Stack
  - Experience working with Go
- - Experience working with Ruby and Rails
- - Experience building with and scaling Postgres
  - Experience building with and scaling Redis
  - Experience with event-driven architectures and frameworks
+ - Experience with multi-region environments
+ - Experience with GRPC
+ - Experienve with distributed systems

 ### The interview process
 The interview process will focus on four areas: your experience building and operating systems; your technical skills; and, your ability to work within and support a wider engineering organisation; how you'll fit in culturally with the rest of the team.